peterbrittain/asciimatics/README.rst

 Bugs
 ----

-You can report bug and submit enhancement requests at https://github.com/peterbrittain/asciimatics/issues
+You can report bugs and submit enhancement requests at https://github.com/peterbrittain/asciimatics/issues

 Contributing to the project
 ---------------------------